sadmankiba/bendability/docs/Boundaries.md

 - Check in other chromosomes.
 - Check by changing boundary params.

 ### Exp 3.1.
-Line plot mean C0 combining all boundaries in a chromosome
+C0 upto some distance from boundaries in a chromosome.
+Line plot mean.
+Box plot distrib.

+**Research Question**
+1. Do boundaries become increasingly bendable towards center?
+2. Any difference between promoter and non-promoter boundaries?
+3. Any other observable pattern?

 **Procedure**
+Combining all boundaries in a chromosome.
 BH2.
-Line plot mean of boundaries in each chromosome.
-[C1] [F1]
+BF2.
+Line plot mean of boundaries in chromosome V. [C1] [F1] [F17]

 **Observations**
+1. In BF2, yes, boundaries are increasingly more bendable towards center.
+At center, a significant rise in bendability.
-- Promoter boundaries:
+2. Promoter boundaries:
   - In most chrms, periodic rigidity and bendability is seen at about one nucleosomal distance.
 Rigid region is not highly rigid, not exactly at boundary mid.
   - In big chromosomes (e.g. IV), the dip is not much observable.
 Because of misalignment of boundaries.